 Your front office marks the first interaction that patients have with your practice.
 This system includes your team of receptionists, scheduling & treatment coordinators.
 The front desk handles activities that range from answering phone calls, resolving queries, handling new patients, verifying insurance, managing registrations, scheduling appointments, follow-ups, rolling out reminders, and presenting patients with their treatment plans.

-While patients acknowledge the need to visit a dentist, they have to pay for a service and put their faith in the expertise of the dentist.
+While patients acknowledge the need to visit a dentist, they must pay for a service and put their faith in the dentist's expertise.
 There are no trial runs or tangibles to measure the quality of care.
 Patients are left with no choice but to rate treatment and assess a practice based on its conduct towards them.
 This includes how they’re greeted at the front desk, the cleanliness and hygiene of the practice, how quickly their concerns get addressed, conveying the importance of hygiene and oral health, payment plan customizations, and how treatment plans get discussed.
-This is not the best way to rate treatments but this is how patient perception works.
+This is not the best way to rate treatments, but this is how patient perception works.
 To ensure loyalty and revisits from patients, it’s important to delight your patient through every stage of their journey within your practice.

-The hygiene department at a dental practice can contribute up to 1/3 rd of the total revenue received from treatments.
-A large chunk of these treatments come from recare patients.
+The hygiene department at a dental practice can contribute up to 1/3rd of the total revenue received from treatments.
+A large chunk of these treatments come from re-care patients.
 The primary objective of a dental hygienist is to provide a framework of patient care that helps identify the oral health conditions that can be prevented by dental hygiene care.
-Having a patient coordinator dedicated to driving engagement for recare patients ensures that you grow your patient base while having ready alternatives to fill in your schedules in case of no-shows and cancellations.
+Having a patient coordinator dedicated to driving engagement for re-care patients ensures that you grow your patient base while having ready alternatives to fill your schedules in case of no-shows and cancellations.
 The bottom line fact is, focusing on your recall systems is a guaranteed way to grow your production volume.